roobixkub/Sushi-Stop/README.md

 # Sushi-Stop
-First attempt at sushi-go in python
+First attempt at sushi-go in python.
+Played in console.